Memory-Efficient Recursive Evaluation of 3-Center Gaussian Integrals

 \section{Analysis}

+Our objective is to design a single evaluation strategy capable of competitive (even if not optimal) performance for integral classes with $L$ up to 6 and varying contraction degrees and optimized for modern and future heterogeneous platforms.
 To motivate the choice of a particular evaluation method we first must review the basics of the relevant aspects of the GPU architecture and programming models (\cref{sec:gpuoverview}); due to the space limitations the reader is referred to the respective hardware and programming model manuals for more details.
 Evaluation, design and implementation strategies are then discussed in \cref{sec:rysornot,sec:recurrence,sec:codegen}.